merenlab/merenlab.org/_posts/anvio/2015-08-22-docker-image-for-anvio.md

 authors: [meren]
 ---

+{:.notice}
+A docker image for anvi'o v2 is not yet available.
+We are working on it!

 {% include _toc.html %}

 If you are reading this, you probably already know what [Docker](https://www.docker.com/https://www.docker.com/) is.
 If you don't know, here is a quote from their web site: